Error signals for overcoming the laser power limits of gravitational-wave detectors: Astrophysical Impact

+and return to step~1. \end{enumerate} We find that in practice, with a well-chosen initial $P_{\rm avg}$ value, the above procedure converges to a self-consistent thermal-optical solution in only 2-3 iterations.

+For computational efficiency, the squeezer subsystem's filter cavity and injection optics are not explicitly modeled, but only considered on an effective level.
+Following Ref.~\cite{FROSTI_PRL}, a squeezed field is injected from the antisymmetric port at an effective level chosen to account for the phase noise of the squeezer subsystem and all attenuation losses.
+Frequency dependency of the squeezing is then achieved by optimizing the squeezing angle of the injected squeezed field at each frequency bin, such that the quantum noise of the detector at that particular frequency is minimized.
+We inject an effective squeezing level of 9~dB which, in the absence of thermal distortions, yields the A+ squeezing target of approximately 7.4~dB of observed broadband quantum noise reduction.

-Given a true set of wavefront errors due to laser beam heating, we use Monte Carlo to capture our practical inability to perfectly resolve those wavefront errors, which thus limits the precision to which we can identify the optimal power settings of the wavefront actuators and the optimal beam positioning.
-In each trial, we randomly sample the laser beam position, the ring heater power setting, and the FROSTI power setting for each of the four test masses.
-These parameters are drawn from independent Gaussian distributions centered on their optimal values, corresponding to perfectly centered beams and the wavefront actuator powers which minimize the full-aperture RMS wavefront errors.
-The standard deviations of the parameters, which are estimated in \S\ref{sec:performance}, represent the level of inferential uncertainty in practically \textit{determining} each parameter's optimal value.
+Given a set of wavefront errors due to laser beam heating, our Monte Carlo approach simulates our practical inability to perfectly \textit{infer} those errors across the full mirror aperture, which limits the precision to which we can identify the optimal power settings of the wavefront actuators and the optimal beam positioning.
+In each trial, we randomly sample the laser beam's $x$- and $y$-centroid coordinates, the ring heater power setting, and the FROSTI power setting for each test mass.
+These parameters are drawn from independent Gaussian distributions centered on the parameters' true optimal values, corresponding to perfectly centered beams and the wavefront actuator powers which minimize the beam intensity profile-weighted RMS wavefront errors.
+The standard deviations of the parameters represent the level of inferential uncertainty in practically determining their optimal values.
+We assume the parameter standard deviations listed in table~\ref{tab:uncertainties}.